Geoff Shaw (politician)

-On 12 October 2022 United Australia Party founder Clive Palmer announced that Shaw would lead the party's ticket for the 2022 Victorian state election and would run as a candidate for the Victorian Legislative Council in the Northern Victoria Region.
+In October 2022, United Australia Party founder Clive Palmer announced that Shaw would lead the party's ticket for the 2022 Victorian state election and would run as a candidate for the Victorian Legislative Council in the Northern Victoria Region.
 Shaw cited frustration with the current Labor government and "the leadership of Daniel Andrews" as reasons for returning to state politics.

-Education
+Early life

 Shaw attended John Paul College in Frankston, Victoria, graduating in 1985.
-Shaw attended Monash University where he attained a Bachelor of Business Accounting in 1988 and entered his own small business as a certified accountant and financial planner.
+He then attended Monash University where he attained a Bachelor of Business Accounting in 1988 and entered his own small business as a certified accountant and financial planner.

+In 1992, Shaw was charged with and found guilty of assault after breaking a man's ribs while working as a nightclub bouncer.
+He was fined and placed on a good behaviour bond, but no conviction was recorded.
+The victim's wife stated Shaw threw her husband down two flights of stairs, and also pushed her into a gutter.

 Political career

 Liberal politician

 Shaw entered politics at the 2010 Victorian state election where he defeated the incumbent Labor member Alistair Harkness.

-In April 2011, Shaw wrote to a constituent suggesting "his desire to love who he wanted was as illegitimate as a dangerous driver wanting to speed or a child molester wanting to molest".
+In April 2011, Shaw wrote to a homosexual constituent suggesting "his desire to love who he wanted was as illegitimate as a dangerous driver wanting to speed or a child molester wanting to molest".
 The constituent had written to Shaw objecting to the government's renewal of religious organisations' exemption under anti-discrimination legislation.
+The Victorian Equal Opportunity and Human Rights Commission stated Shaw's comments were "wrong and potentially dangerous".
+Shaw was forced to apologise over the incident.

-In June 2011 Shaw admitted that he had been charged with assault in 1992 while working as a nightclub bouncer.
-Premier of Victoria Ted Baillieu asked for an explanation, and Shaw assured him and the Government that he was fined and placed on a good behaviour bond, but no conviction was recorded.
-In August 2011 Shaw was involved in a roadside fight in his electorate; it was alleged that he was involved in a conversation between a police officer and another driver, with an exchange of words developing into a physical altercation, with injuries to the other driver.
+In August 2011, Shaw was involved in a roadside fight in his electorate; it was alleged that he was involved in a conversation between a police officer and another driver, with an exchange of words developing into a physical altercation, with injuries to the other driver.